Data-driven calibration of linear estimators with minimal penalties: Linear estimator selection

 \subsection{Minimal and optimal penalties}

 We deduce from Eq.~\eqref{eq.riskFhl} the {\em bias-variance decomposition} of the risk:

 and from Eq.~\eqref{eq.riskempFhl} the expectation of the empirical risk:

-Note that the variance term in Eq.~\eqref{eq.EriskFhl} is not proportional to the effective dimensionality $\dfl = \tr (\Al)$ but to $\tr(\Al^\top \Al)$.
+Note that the variance term in Eq.~\eqref{eq.EriskFhl} is not proportional to the effective dimensionality $\dfl = \tr (\Al)$ but to $\tr(\Al^\top \Al)\,$.
 Although several papers argue these terms are of the same order (for instance, they are equal when $\Al$ is a projection matrix), this may not hold in general.
-If $\Al$ is symmetric with a spectrum $\Sp(\Al) \subset [0,1]$, as in all the examples of Section~\ref{sec.heur.ex}, we only have
+If Eq.~\eqref{eq.hyp.Al.0} holds for all matrices $A\in \set{\Al}_{\lamm}\,$, we only have

-In order to give a first intuitive interpretation of Eq.~\eqref{eq.EriskFhl} and Eq.~\eqref{eq.EriskempFhl}, let us consider the kernel ridge regression example and assume that the risk and the empirical risk behave as their expectations in Eq.~\eqref{eq.EriskFhl} and Eq.~\eqref{eq.EriskempFhl}; see also Fig.~\ref{fig:biasvariance}.
-Completely rigorous arguments based upon concentration inequalities are developed in \nipsHal{the Appendix} and summarized in Section~\ref{sec.algo}, leading to the same conclusion as the present informal reasoning.
+In order to give a first intuitive interpretation of Eq.~\eqref{eq.EriskFhl} and Eq.~\eqref{eq.EriskempFhl}, let us consider the kernel ridge regression example, where $A = K ( K + \lambda \idm)^{-1}$, and assume that the risk and the empirical risk behave as their expectations in Eq.~\eqref{eq.EriskFhl} and Eq.~\eqref{eq.EriskempFhl}; see also Fig.~\ref{fig:biasvariance}.
+Completely rigorous arguments based upon concentration inequalities are developed in the Appendix and summarized in Section~\ref{sec.algo}, leading to the same conclusions as the present informal reasoning.